Now freely downloadable worldwide, as a protest against censorship

 This rough estimate is based on the combined readership and viewership figures over the years from major outlets such as, among others, Al Jazeera Balkans, Al Jazeera Documentary, Dnevni Avaz, NOS and Nu.nl, supplemented by publications on numerous lesser-known online platforms, blogs, and social media worldwide.
 Below is a selection of the most important media coverage:

-This international attention reflects not just curiosity about a banned book, but concern about what it reveals: evidence of institutional cover-up in the aftermath of Europe's only genocide since the Holocaust.
-Most significantly, The Cover-up General became evidence in a lawsuit by the Mothers of Srebrenica against the Dutch State.
-In their 2015 memorandum of grievances
+This international attention reflects not only curiosity about a banned book, but also concern about what it reveals: evidence of institutional cover-up in the aftermath of the Srebrenica genocide.
+In July 2015, the Mothers of Srebrenica cited the book as evidence of precisely the cover-up pattern it describes.
+Their memorandum of grievances against the Dutch State

-the book served, alongside dozens of other exhibits, as documentation of state cover-up practices.
-The State did not refute the book's content.
-In 2019, the Dutch Supreme Court ruled that the Netherlands bears partial liability for the deaths of approximately 350 men during the Srebrenica genocide
+She then demanded a complete publication and speaking ban, which was imposed in 2015 but overturned by the Court of Appeal in 2016.
+In 2019, the Supreme Court ruled in the Mothers’ case that the Netherlands bears partial liability for the deaths of approximately 350 men during the Srebrenica genocide

 (ECLI:NL:HR:2019:1223).